sami-badawi/shapelogic-scala/README.md

 * Version 0.4.0
 * In alpha, the api is not stable yet
 * Documentation in Wiki
-* It is pretty simple to write image operations and add them to GUI
+* It is pretty simple to write image operations and add them to GUI, but writing generic code is harder than writing code that only works with byte images
 * Unit tests
 * ShapeLogic Scala has a simple JavaFX GUI, it can
   * Load and Save